Nirvana in Buddhism: Extinction and blowing out

-One literal interpretation translates nir√vā as "blow out", interpreting nir is a negative, and va as "to blow", giving a meaning of "blowing out" or "quenching".
-It is seen to refer to both to the act and the effect of blowing (at something) to put it out, but also the process and outcome of burning out, becoming extinguished.
+One literal interpretation translates nir-vā as "blow out," interpreting nir as negative and va as "to blow," giving a meaning of "blowing out" or "quenching".
+It is seen to refer both to the act and the effect of blowing (at something) to put it out, but also the process and outcome of burning out, becoming extinguished.
 (Note: Buswell: "The Sanskrit term nirvana is an action noun signifying the act and effect of blowing (at something) to put it out, to blow out, or to extinguish, but the noun also signifies the process and outcome of burning out, becoming extinguished, cooling down, and hence, allaying, calming down, and also taming, making docile.
 Technically, in the religious traditions of India, the term denotes the process of accomplishing and experiencing freedom from the unquenchable thirst of desire and the pains of repeated births, lives, and deaths.)
 The "blowing out" does not mean total annihilation, but the extinguishing of a flame.
-The term nirvana can also be used as a verb: "he or she nirvāṇa-s," or "he or she parinirvānṇa-s" (parinibbāyati).
+The term nirvana can also be used as a verb: "he or she nirvāṇa-s," or "he or she parinirvāṇa-s" (parinibbāyati).
 (Note: Rupert Gethin: "Literally nirvāṇa means 'blowing out' or 'extinguishing', although Buddhist commentarial writings, by a play on words, like to explain it as 'the absence of craving'.
 But where English translations of Buddhist texts have 'he attains nirvāṇa/parinirvāṇa', the more characteristic Pali or Sanskrit idiom is a simple verb: 'he or she nirvāṇa-s' or more often 'he or she parinirvānṇa-s' (parinibbāyati).
 What the Pali and Sanskrit expression primarily indicates is the event or process of the extinction of the 'fires' of greed, aversion, and delusion.")